khalid-hussain/shaheen/chap21.md

 bitter realities.
 You know very well that no fortification can be captured by mere words."

-Musa Bin Abi Ghassan thundered back and said, "Sit down.
+Musa bin Abi Ghassan thundered back and said, "Sit down.
 You are the one guilty of ignoring the bitter realities not me!"

 But as soon as he sat down, a religious scholar stood up and said, "Musa!